- Faculty support

 All candidates pay fees as per the fee schedule.
 Refer to the schedule of fees for more information.

-Current Higher Degree by Research candidates access relevant forms by visiting HDR forms on the Research and Research Training Portal (USC Login required).
+Current Higher Degree by Research candidates access relevant forms by visiting Candidature Milestones on the Research and Research Training Portal (USC Login required).

 - Appendix 1 - HDR Roles and Responsibilities (PDF 70KB)